International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.9.1 POST

-The consumer connector can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a negotiation.
+The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a negotiation.
 If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ## 3 Consumer Callback Path Bindings